 - No access for non-Amazon delivery couriers.
 Key for Business only works for Amazon delivery drivers.
 Correspondingly, other drivers like UPS, FedEx, or food delivery drivers can’t use it.

-- Dependent on preexisting access control system.
+- Depends on preexisting access control system.
 Presently, Amazon is marketing the Key as an addition to an existing access control system.
 However, what if your existing access control system needs upgrading?
 Equally important, what if it already fails to fulfill your needs?
-To put it another way, the Key for Business Amazon has developed doesn’t provide any of its own access controls.
+To put it another way, the Key for Business may not provide any of its own access controls.

 - Potential security concerns.
 At this point in time, the Key for Business only activates for Amazon drivers.
 But what’s stopping Amazon from rolling out an update that suddenly grants access to other people into your property?

 - No package theft protection.
-Once an Amazon courier gains property access, they still don’t have a safe place to store packages.
-As a result, Amazon deliveries are still susceptible to package theft.
+Once an Amazon courier gains property access, they still might not have a safe place to store packages.
+As a result, Amazon deliveries may be susceptible to package theft.

 Key for Business alternatives